Yellen: Russia invasion will have 'enormous repercussions' – KION546

 Associated Press

-WASHINGTON (AP) — Treasury Secretary Janet Yellen is telling a House panel that Russia’s actions in Ukraine “will have enormous economic repercussions in Ukraine and beyond.”
-Yellen says in prepared remarks that globally, “spillovers from the crisis” are heightening economic vulnerabilities in many countries that are already facing higher debt burdens and limited policy options as they recover from COVID-19.
+WASHINGTON (AP) — Treasury Secretary Janet Yellen told a House panel that Russia’s actions in Ukraine “will have enormous economic repercussions in Ukraine and beyond.”
+Yellen said in remarks that globally, “spillovers from the crisis” are heightening economic vulnerabilities in many countries that are already facing higher debt burdens and limited policy options as they recover from COVID-19.
 Yellen’s appearance before the House Financial Services committee is part of her annual testimony on the state of the international financial system.